Oenosaurus

 Oenosaurus is an extinct genus of sphenodontian reptile from the Late Jurassic (Tithonian) aged Mörnsheim Formation of Germany.

 Description

 The genus is known from a partial skull preserved in ventral view.
+The teeth in the upper and lower jaws were fused into tooth plates.

 Diet and lifestyle

 It is likely that Oenosaurus led a durophagous lifestyle as indicated by the broad tooth plates.
 It is unknown if this animal was aquatic or terrestrial.

 Phylogeny

 It is currently considered to be a sapheosaur.